-Guide to the Superior Hiking Trail: Linking People With Nature by Footpath Along Lake Superior's North Shore
+Guide to the Superior Hiking Trail: Exploring the 300-Mile Footpath on Minnesota's North Shore

 This guidebook details 300+ miles of wilderness footpath on the North Shore of Lake Superior in northeastern Minnesota.
 Much of the trail is on the rocky ridgeline overlooking Lake Superior with sweeping vistas of Lake Superior and inland forests, cascading waterfalls and remote lakes.
 Mile-by-mile descriptions lead the casual hiker or ardent backpacker through forests of birch, maple, spruce, pine and fir—a region thriving with spectacular wildflowers and diverse wildlife.
 Whether you have two hours or two weeks, an afternoon or a weekend, this guide will enhance your hiking experience.